- Introduction

 members of staff only have access to images of children where it is necessary for

-them to do so. - Employees and Volunteers are given guidance on the importance of ensuring
+• Employees and Volunteers are given guidance on the importance of ensuring

 that images of children are made and used responsibly, only for ISKCON’s purposes,